XhinLiang/markdown-it-plantuml-ex/README.md

 Options:
   - __openMarker__ - optional, defaults to `@startuml`.
 String to use as oppening delimiter.
   - __closeMarker__ - optional, defaults to `@enduml`.
 String to use as closing delimiter.
-  - __generateSource__ - optional, defaults to using public plant-uml server.
-Generates the `src` property of the image element.
   - __diagramName__ - optional, defaults to `uml`.
 Name used by generateSoruce to generate diagram tags like `@startuml`, `@startditaa`, etc.
-  - __imageFormat__ - optional, defaults to `svg`.
-Format used by `generateSource` to generate the `src` of the image element.
   - __render__ - optional, defaults to markdown-it image renderer.
 Renderer function for opening/closing tokens.
-  - __server__ - optional, defaults to `http://www.plantuml.com/plantuml`.
-Defines the plantuml server used for image generation.

 ## License